IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

    C constant which will contain the connection token after a successful open.

 `dsname`
-   C string containing the name of the primary database name specified on a prior create or other system API.
+   C-string containing the name of the primary database name specified on a prior create or other system API.

 `flags`
    1 (= (1 << 0)) indicates read only access is requested for this connection.
 Read level security access to the database will be checked, and all write requests will fail.